hwpoison/llama-server-chat-terminal-client/README.md

 - **rtemplate** Reload current template profile.
 - **stemplate (template name)** Load and set prompt template in runtime.

+#### About the chat guards:
+The chat guards adds the prompt template tokens into stop words array.
+Also all the posible variations for the actors chat tags.

 ### Instructions to build

     git submodule init
     git submodule update
     make

 ## **Tested on**